cowen314/ERP/README.md

 To officially release a new version, compress the contents of the dist directory (ERP, erpman, and setup; `cd dist` then `tar -czvf erpman-x.y.z.tar.gz *`), then upload to a new GitHub release.

+## Common Problems

+### Exec format error

+#### Description

+`cannot execute binary file: Exec format error` when trying to run the executable

+#### Possible solution

+Make sure the executable was built on a similar platform as the one you're running it on.
+As of 2022 06 23, Ubuntu 18.04 is the recommended distribution for building and running these applications.

 ## Legacy Build/Tooling Instructions

 #### CMake [![versioncmake](https://img.shields.io/badge/CMake-3.15.3-red.svg?style=flat&logo=CMake)](https://cmake.org/)